-- Demonstrable conformance is orientated to the PP-author who requires evidence that the ST is a suitable solution to the generic security problem described in the PP. Where there is a clear subset-superset type relation between PP and ST in the case of strict conformance, the relation is less clear-cut in the case of demonstrable conformance.
-The general statement is that the ST must be equivalent or more restrictive than the PP. An ST is equivalent or more restrictive than a PP if: - all TOEs that meet the PP also meet ST, and - all operational environments that meet the ST also meet the PP.
+- Demonstrable conformance is orientated to the PP-author who requires evidence that the ST is a suitable solution to the generic security problem described in the PP. - Where there is a clear subset-superset type relation between PP and ST in the case of strict conformance, the relation is less clear-cut in the case of demonstrable conformance.
+STs claiming conformance with the PP must offer a solution to the generic security problem described in the PP. but can do so in any way that is equivalent or more restrictive to that described in the PP.